prasannabelkale/GetAndCleanDataProject/README.md

 *merges them based on row numbers; mind the order of the merge to retain Subject and Activity at first.
 *Also, mind to keep the same order as the train datasets.
 *merges the train and test datasets using rbind.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.* searches for "-mean" and "-standard" in names of the resultant set.3.
-Creates a independent tidy data set with the average of each variable for each activity and each subject.4.
-Writes the tidy data set into a file.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.* searches for "-mean" and "-standard" in names of the resultant set.
+3. Creates a independent tidy data set with the average of each variable for each activity and each subject.
+4. Writes the tidy data set into a file.

 This version of the project retains the source files from the Human Activity Recognition Using SmartPhones project in the same folder structure and adds the following files as part of the cleaning and tidying of the summary project.